datasciblog/datasciblog.github.io/_posts/2015-06-22-profiling-top-kagglers-owen-zhang-currently-1-in-the-world.md

 ## Which machine learning researchers do you study?

-I learned quite a bit by reading the book “[Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/”, and I also dabble in all the deep learning publications.
+I learned quite a bit by reading the book *[Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/)*, and I also dabble in all the deep learning publications.

 However I learned most from my fellow [Kagglers](https://www.kaggle.com/users).